The Church of Jesus Christ of Latter-day Saints in Romania: Districts and Congregations

-Congregations in a district are called branches, regardless of size.
+Congregations in a district are called branches, regardless of their size.

 Missions

 After the LDS Church gained official recognition in Romania in 1990, the country was part of the Austria Vienna East Mission.
-This mission was discontinued in 1992 and missionaries were then assigned to the Hungary Budapest Mission until July 1, 1993 when Romania Bucharest Mission was organized with John R. Morrey as president.
-This mission also administered church work in Moldova.
-On July 1, 2018 the mission was merged with the Hungary Budapest Mission and renamed the Hungary/Romania mission.
+This mission was discontinued in 1992 and missionaries were then assigned to the Hungary Budapest Mission until July 1, 1993, when the Romania Bucharest Mission was organized with John R. Morrey as president.
+This mission also administered church work in Moldova, and was eventually renamed the Romania/Moldova Mission.
+On July 1, 2018, the Romania/Moldova Mission was merged with the Hungary Budapest Mission and renamed the Hungary/Romania mission.
+Responsibility for mission work in Moldova was then transferred to the Kyiv Ukraine Mission.